Blog

 1. Lack of Distinctiveness

-If your trade mark is too generic, descriptive, or similar to common terms, it may be refused because it doesn’t clearly distinguish your goods or services from others.
+If your trade mark is too generic, descriptive, or similar to common terms, it may be refused because it doesn’t clearly distinguish your goods or services from others in the market.

 2. Conflicts with Existing Trade Marks

-If your trade mark is identical or confusingly similar to an already registered or pending trade mark, your application can be refused to avoid confusion.
+If your trade mark is identical or confusingly similar to an already registered or pending trade mark in Australia, New Zealand, or the UK, it can be refused to prevent consumer confusion.

 3. Failure to Properly Specify Goods and Services

-Incorrect or overly broad descriptions of your goods or services can result in refusal.
-Proper classification and clear specification are essential.
+Incorrect or overly broad descriptions of your goods or services can cause refusal.
+Clear and accurate classification within the official goods and services lists used by IP Australia, IPONZ, and the UKIPO is essential.

 What Happens If Your Application Is Refused?

-You’ll receive an examination report outlining the reasons for refusal.
-You usually have time to respond with arguments or amendments to address the objections.
+If your application is refused, you’ll receive an official examination report outlining the reasons.
+You can usually respond with written arguments or amendments to address the examiner’s concerns within the given timeframe.

 Get It Right with Our Integrated Goods and Services List

-Our online trade mark application platform includes integration with the official goods and services lists from IP Australia and the Nice Classification system.
+Our online trade mark platform is fully integrated with the official goods and services lists from IP Australia, IPONZ (New Zealand), and the UKIPO, based on the Nice Classification system.
 This makes selecting the correct classifications and descriptions straightforward and accurate—helping reduce the risk of refusals due to specification issues.

-Start your application with plummark. today and confidently protect your brand with a clear, official goods and services selection.
+Start your trade mark application with Plummark today and protect your brand with confidence across Australia, New Zealand, and the United Kingdom.

 Why Do Trade Mark Applications Get Refused?

 Trade mark refusals can delay or prevent you from protecting your brand, which can be costly and frustrating.
-Knowing the common reasons why applications get refused helps you prepare a stronger, more successful application.
+Understanding the common reasons for refusal helps you prepare a stronger and more successful trade mark application across Australia, New Zealand, and the UK.

 Top Reasons for Trade Mark Refusals in Australia, New Zealand, and the UK